gmbrax/MediaManager-core/README.md

 - Pipe name: `mediamanager-pipe`
 - Buffer size: 8192 bytes

-You can modify these settings in `application.properties`.
+You can modify these settings in `config.properties`.

 ## Logging